apache/doris/docs/en/administrator-guide/operation/tablet-meta-tool.md

 Command:

 ```
-./lib/meta_tool --operation=show_meta --root_path=/path/to/root_path --pb_header_path=path
+./lib/meta_tool --operation=how_meta --root_path=/path/to/root_path --pb_header_path=path
 ```

-### Segment Footer in Pb format
+### Segment meta in Pb format

-This command is to view the SegmentV2 PB format SegmentFooterPB, and to display SegmentFooterPB in JSON format.
+This command is to view the PB format segment meta, and to display segment meta in JSON format.

 Command: